yasinaydin14/Pokemon-Bot/README.md

 | Heuristic Baselines | ✅ | ✅ | ✅ | ✅ | ✅ |
 | Learned Baselines | ✅ | ✅ | ✅ | ✅ | 🚧 TODO |

-We also support the UnderUsed (UU), NeverUsed (NU), and Uber tiers for Generations 1, 2, 3, and 4 —-- though constant rule changes and small dataset sizes have always made these a bit of an afterthought.
+We also support the UnderUsed (UU), NeverUsed (NU), and Ubers tiers for Generations 1, 2, 3, and 4 —-- though constant rule changes and small dataset sizes have always made these a bit of an afterthought.

 <br>